 If you become injured in a remote area such as a small rural town or on a snowy mountain, there might not be a medical facility nearby.
 Or if there is, what about potential foreign language barriers and finding immediate transportation?
 For these reasons, emergency evacuation benefits should be an essential part of your travel insurance.

 If you have a medical emergency, Travelex and its assistance provider take care of all your arrangements.
 Help is just a phone call away.
 24/7 travel assistance is provided by a team of board-certified doctors with access to an extensive network of certified medical providers worldwide.

-With emergency evacuation benefits, you can receive up to $500,000 in coverage on the Travel Select plan, up to $100,000 on the Travel Basic plan, and up to $200,000 on the Travel America plan should something critical happen to you while traveling.
+With emergency evacuation benefits, you can receive up to $500,000 in coverage on the Travel Select plan, up to $100,000 on the Travel Basic or Travel Med plans, and up to $250,000 on the Travel America plan should something critical happen to you while traveling.
 Additional benefits apply if you’re hospitalized for an extended period of time.
 These include helping pay for your children to return back home with an escort, bringing a person to be at your bedside, and covering expenses for your bedside companion.

 What is repatriation of remains coverage?

 If you are traveling with an elderly relative, participating in any adventurous activities, or if you suffer from a chronic ailment, the repatriation benefit can provide coverage in the unfortunate event of an untimely death.
 The death of a loved one is devastating but having a comprehensive travel insurance plan with repatriation coverage can help ease both the emotional as well as financial pressure experienced after someone passes.
 Repatriation coverage lets your loved one be put to rest as effortlessly and quickly as possible.